Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 ## Environment Variables
 - `.env` This handles the environment variables for Next.js and django.
 If you want access to an env variable at build time in Next.js it must start with `NEXT_PUBLIC`

-## Adding a new envrionment variable to DJANGO
+## Adding a new environment variable to DJANGO

 Store all django environment variables inside of heroku
 1. heroku stores secrets, so add variable to heroku through `heroku config:set foo=bar`
-2. instruct django to use the envrionment variable by adding a line to a settings file `foo = env("foo")`
+2. instruct django to use the environment variable by adding a line to a settings file `foo = env("foo")`

-## Adding a new envrionment variable to NEXT
+## Adding a new environment variable to NEXT

 note - next only uses variables provided to it at build.
 All new variables will require a rebuild of the application.

 1. Circle stores build time secrets, so add secret to circle through web ui OR store in heroku and use `heroku config:get VARIABLE`
 2. Make sure secret is passed to docker build process by adding a --build-arg line in circleci/config.yml
 3. make sure docker picks up secret at build time by adding an ARG statement to docker file
-4. Update next.js config file to pick up envrionment variable.
+4. Update next.js config file to pick up environment variable.

 ### How to debug the node server